Castle Amber (module): Publication history

 Castle Amber was the second module designed for use with the D&D Expert Set.
 It was written by Tom Moldvay and published 1981 as a 32-page booklet with an outer folder and a cover designed by Erol Otus.

 The module was developed by Dave Cook, Allen Hammack, Kevin Hendryx, Harold Johnson, Tom Moldvay, and Jon Pickens, and edited by Harold Johnson, Edward Sollers, and Steve Winter.
 It features art by Jim Holloway, Harry Quinn, Jim Roslof, Stephen D. Sullivan, and Erol Otus.

 Mark of Amber was a sequel/remake of the original Castle Amber.
 It was reprinted in 1995 in the form of a boxed set, complete with an audio CD, map posters, and player handouts.
 It was part of the short lived Masters series.
 The Castle was renamed Château Sylaire.

 Reception

-Castle Amber was ranked the 15th greatest Dungeons & Dragons adventure of all time by Dungeon magazine in 2004, and was fondly remembered in Dragon Magazine the same year.

-In an earlier review in issue No. 35 of White Dwarf magazine, reviewer Jim Bambra rated Castle Amber 6 out of 10.
-Bambra saw the adventure as "an attempt to bring randomness back into D&D." Bambra considered Castle Amber a chaotic adventure and did not recommend it for purchase, noting that it "depends a lot on chance, leaving little room for skill, and at times can be deadly."
+In Issue 35 of White Dwarf magazine, Jim Bambra was not overly impressed by this adventure, commenting that it was "an attempt to bring randomness back into D&D." Bambra considered the random element somewhat chaotic and did not recommend this adventure for purchase, noting that it "depends a lot on chance, leaving little room for skill, and at times can be deadly."
+Bambra concluded by giving Castle Amber a rating of 6 out of 10.